CONTESTING A WILL? OUR EXPERIENCED WILL LAWYERS CAN HELP

 - A mistake on the part of the person who signed the will

-- Lack of testamentary capacity, meaning that the maker of the will lacked the necessary understanding of his or her assets, or beneficiaries
+- Lack of testamentary capacity, meaning that the maker of the will lacked the necessary understanding of their assets or beneficiaries

 - Ambiguous language in a will

-- Tortious Interference with a testator’s expressed wishes regarding his testamentary
+- Tortious interference with the deceased’s expressed wishes regarding their will.

 If you suspect mishandling in the execution of a will or estate administration or if you are accused of mismanagement of estate assets or undue influence, we are here to help you defend your rights.
-May Herr & Grosh LLP offers decades of trial experience, along with one-on-one personal attention to help you obtain the best results possible.
+May Herr & Grosh LLP offers decades of trial experience, along with one-on-one personal attention to help you obtain the best results possible when contesting a will.